mplesser/azcam/docs/docs/index.md

   * [azcam-arc](https://github.com/mplesser/azcam-arc) to add support for ARC camera controllers
   * [azcam-archon](https://github.com/mplesser/azcam-archon) to add support for STA Archon camera controllers
   * [azcam-ds9](https://github.com/mplesser/azcam-ds9) to add support for the SAO ds9 image display
-  * [azcam-mag](https://github.com/mplesser/azcam-ds9) to add support for Magellan/ITL camera controllers
+  * [azcam-mag](https://github.com/mplesser/azcam-mag) to add support for Magellan/ITL camera controllers
-  * [azcam-cryocon](https://github.com/mplesser/azcam-ds9) to add support for CryoCon temperature controllers
+  * [azcam-cryocon](https://github.com/mplesser/azcam-cryocon) to add support for CryoCon temperature controllers
-  * [azcam-qhy174](https://github.com/mplesser/azcam-ds9) to add support for QHY174 CMOS cameras
+  * [azcam-qhy174](https://github.com/mplesser/azcam-qhy174) to add support for QHY174 CMOS cameras
+  * [azcam-testers](https://github.com/mplesser/azcam-testers) to add support for image sensor testing such as QE, CTE, PRNU, etc.
+  * [azcam-webserver](https://github.com/mplesser/azcam-webserver) to add support for client web applications

   * [azcam-bok](https://github.com/mplesser/azcam-bok) for the UArizona Bok telescope environment
   * [azcam-mont4k](https://github.com/mplesser/azcam-mont4k) for the UArizona Mont4k instrument environment
   * [azcam-vatt](https://github.com/mplesser/azcam-vatt) for the VATT vattspec and vatt4k cameras

 Once configured, the system is controlled by class instances (*objects*) of the hardware modules, such as *controller*, *instrument*, *telescope*, *tempcon*, *system*, and others.
 Perhaps the most important object is *exposure*, which controls an actual observation.
-Most of these objects are exposed through the *azcam.api* object.
-There is also a database of parameters maintained in the *azcam.db* object

 There are three main operational modes of AzCam:
   1. Server-side, usually implemented as the *azcamserver* application, which communicates directly or indirectly to all system hardware.